-What is the SHAF Arts Trail?
+What’s the SHAF Arts Trail?

 SHAF membership is extremely diverse, so while some artists create in purpose-built studios, others produce their work at the kitchen table.
-Consequently, the Arts Trail will lead visitors to some artists working in their home studios – as is the case for Elaine – and to others exhibiting in galleries and exhibition halls.
+Consequently, the Arts Trail will lead visitors to some artists working in their home studios – as is the case for me – and to others exhibiting in galleries and exhibition halls.

 At each venue, visitors will find artists happy to discuss their art-form, explain the processes involved and provide the opportunity to view, appreciate and buy unique pieces of work.